-“Divine Techniques” is a collection of eight short films presenting Morihei Ueshiba’s art in the final years of his life.
+“Divine Techniques” is a collection of seven short films presenting Morihei Ueshiba’s art in the final years of his life.
 This video covers the period from 1962 to 1969, year of his passing, and includes O’Sensei’s last public demonstration

 - Introduction (00’00-1’24)